JadeYoRHa/3720-Assignment-2/README.md

 Some characters have very unique attacks that are exceptions to the rules even in game so this code will not affect those particular moves.

 I created this project strictly to improve my enjoyment while practicing street fighter 6 in whatever free time I can find, practicing certain combos and blockstrings can be very difficult when you don't know the correct numbers based on how they were modified in game and so now I can pull up this website and extension on the side and find the numbers without even having to test them in the game.
 This streamlines the practice process a lot and will help me manage my time in game to practice more efficiently.

+I used https://www.w3schools.com/howto/howto_css_switch.asp to help make the slider on the popup.